 It should be noted that the Province did enact a reduced Education rate for these small scale on-farm businesses regardless of whether a municipality has opted to have the subclasses apply or not.
-MPAC had indicated that the assessment related to these subclasses would likely not be identified until late 2018, however at this time there are not any properties in Haldimand County that have been assessed in these subclasses.
-As such, the overall financial impact is not known at this time.
-However, as the maximum assessment eligible for each property is limited to \$50,000 combined for both subclasses, staff do not feel it will have a material impact on approved budgets (maximum reduction for each qualifying property is less than \$1,000 annually).
-Once the assessments have been identified, any shortfalls in current budgets will form part of the overall surplus/deficit for 2020 and future budgets can be amended if necessary to address the impacts of the optional subclasses.
+There were no qualifying properties in Haldimand County at the time of enactment in 2018.

+However, prior to 2022, given the maximum assessment eligible for each property was limited to \$50,000 combined for both subclasses, staff do not feel it will have a material impact on approved budgets (maximum reduction for each qualifying property is less than \$1,000 annually).
+Once the assessments have been identified, any shortfalls in current budgets will form part of the overall surplus/deficit for 2022 and future budgets can be amended if necessary to address the impacts of the optional subclasses.
 Council has adopted both of the eligible subclasses since 2018 to support local farmers and to help diversify their operations and grow our local economy.